GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 ### Approach

-1. The tool takes a classpath as required input.
+1. The tool takes a class path as required input.

-  The classpath is called as _linkage classpath_ on which the tool operates to find linkage errors and is separated from the runtime classpath of the tool itself.
+  The class path is called as _linkage class path_ on which the tool operates to find linkage errors and is separated from the runtime class path of the tool itself.

-2. The tool extracts all _references_ from the all class files in the classpath.
+2. The tool extracts all _references_ from the all class files in the class path.

-3. The tool records references that cannot be satisfied in the classpath as static linkage errors.
+3. The tool records references that cannot be satisfied in the class path as static linkage errors.

-4. Optionally, the user can specify a subset of the classpath as _entry points_.
+4. Optionally, the user can specify a subset of the class path as _entry points_.
   In that case, the tool will list only those references that are reachable from the classes in the entry points.